obiwanjacobi/electron-react-ts/README.md

-# electron-quick-start
+# electron-react-ts

-**Clone and run for a quick way to see Electron in action.**

-This is a minimal Electron application based on the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start) within the Electron documentation.
+This example is based on the Electron application quick start tutorial [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start).

-**Use this app along with the [Electron API Demos](http://electron.atom.io/#get-started) app for API code examples to help you get started.**

-A basic Electron application needs just these files:
+The project contains these files:

-- `package.json` - Points to the app's main file and lists its details and dependencies.
+- `package.json` - Points to the app's entry point and lists its details and dependencies.
+- `tsconfig.json` - Configurures the TypeScript compiler.
-- `main.js` - Starts the app and creates a browser window to render HTML.
+- `Program.ts` - Starts the app and creates a browser window to render HTML.
 This is the app's **main process**.
-- `index.html` - A web page to render.
+- `index.html` - The main (web) page to render.
 This is the app's **renderer process**.

-You can learn more about each of these components within the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start).
+- `Application.tsx` - The React <Application> component that is attached to `index.html`.

+Visual Studio Code

+- `launch.json` - Contains launch and debug parameters for the F5 experience for both the main process (Program) as well as the render process (Application).
+- `tasks.json` - Contains the default compile/build task (Ctrl+Shift+B).

 ## To Use